keshrishi/book-library-api/README.md

 cd backend
 npm test
 # Then open backend/coverage/lcov-report/index.html for a detailed, file-by-file coverage breakdown.
+🧪 Keploy API Test Report
+Below is a snapshot from the Keploy dashboard showing all API tests passing with zero failures:

+Keploy Test Report

+All test runs are marked as COMPLETED.

+88/88 and 75/75 tests passed in the latest runs.

+No failed tests across all recent executions.

 📝 Getting Started
 1. Clone the Repository
 bash